 As the name would suggest, a Fixed Rate Mortgage is one where the monthly repayment amount is fixed for a specified period irrespective of changes to the Bank of England’s base rate or the lender’s standard variable rate (SVR).
 Fixed rate mortgage schemes generally last two to five years, although longer terms are available.
 At the end of the fixed rate period the interest rate will revert to the lenders standard variable rate (SVR).
-A fee called an early redemption penalty is likely to be applied if you chose to cancel your fixed rate mortgage within the fixed rate period.
+A fee called an Early Repayment Charge is likely to be applied if you chose to cancel your fixed rate mortgage within the fixed rate period.

 Variable Rate Mortgage